"Jane Austen's First Love"

 Syrie was Valedictorian of her high school class and graduated cum laude from U.C.
 Davis with a B.A. in English and Communications, where she was awarded a Departmental Citation for Outstanding Accomplishment in English.

 Two of Syrie's favorite authors are Jane Austen and Charlotte Brontë.
 Syrie's husband Bill, who has joined her in watching all the film versions of Miss Austen's novels several times over and every film version of Jane Eyre and Wuthering Heights ever made, has come to share her enthusiasm, if not her obsession.
-Syrie also enjoys writing about brilliant, sympathetic, charismatic vampires ... and the paranormal.
-It was a truly wonderful experience to co-author the novel Forbidden with her son Ryan.
+Syrie enjoys researching and bringing to life the stories of real people, whether it be in modern day or from centuries past--the key ingredient being a subject with whom we can sympathize and identify.
+And just to keep things interesting, she sometimes enjoys writing about brilliant, sympathetic, charismatic vampires...and the paranormal.
+It was a wonderful experience to co-author the novel Forbidden with her son Ryan.

 Syrie lived in Paris when she was seven years old, and had visited more than two dozen countries by age eight, which instilled in her a lifelong love of traveling.

 Her other favorite passtimes (besides reading) include watching great movies, TV, and theater, consuming (as opposed to preparing!) great food, playing games with family and friends (i.e. Scrabble, Password, Trivial Pursuit, poker anyone?) photography,